 Ready to Try Tinder?

-Start with the free version for 1–2 weeks.
-If the "Likes You" counter shows activity, Gold at the 6-month rate ($23.33/mo) is the upgrade that makes sense.
+Start with the free version for 1-2 weeks.
+If the "Likes You" counter shows activity, Gold is the upgrade to evaluate after confirming the current checkout term.

 For a full breakdown of Tinder's user base, match mechanics, and who it's best for, see our complete Tinder review.

-Take our 2-minute dating app quiz →.
-We'll compare Tinder, Hinge, Bumble, and others based on what you're actually looking for — no upsell, just the honest recommendation.
+Take our dating app quiz →.
+7 questions, 30 seconds — we'll compare Tinder, Hinge, Bumble, and others based on what you're actually looking for.